pkafel/books-notes/rdp.md

 The flow of messages between components can be broken up deliberately when recipient is overloaded or failing.
 This as a result gives recipient time to recover and sender can fail fast.

+## Chapter 13

+### The Active–Passive Replication pattern

+> Keep multiple copies of the service running in different locations, but only accept modifications to the state in one location at any given time.

+Fast during normal operation, suffers downtime during failovers and offers good consistency due to having a single active replica

+### Multiple-Master Replication patterns

+> Keep multiple copies of a service running in different locations, accept modifications everywhere, and disseminate all modifications among them.

+Three classes of strategies:
+* Consensus-based replication - offers perfect consistency, it suffers from high coordination overhead and, consequently, low throughput.
+* Replication with conflict detection and resolution - stay avail- able during severe failure conditions, but this can lead to data losses or require manual conflict resolution.
+* Conflict-free replicated data types - can achieve perfect availability even during severe failures.
+The data types are restricted, requiring special adaptation of the program code as well as designing it for an eventual consistency model.

+### The Active–Active Replication pattern

+> Keep multiple copies of a service running in different locations, and perform all modifications at all of them.

+Addresses the concern of avoiding downtime during failures at costs of all requests must be sent through a single choke point in order to guarantee consistent behavior of all replicas.

 ## Chapter 14

 ### The Resource Encapsulation pattern